 But Harry’s an Osborn first, and they’ve always had more than one trick up their (expensively tailored) sleeves.
 And so he waits until Peter’s done before sliding that dagger out from his sleeve with a flick of his wrist, and slicing through the webbing that’s got his wrist secured.

-that Peter looks at him - as if he’s always known what Harry was going to do, as if he had just been waiting for Harry to get himself free - which annoys Harry so much.
+It’s the way that Peter looks at him - as if he’s always known what Harry was going to do, as if he had just been waiting for Harry to get himself free - which annoys Harry so much.
 And so he dispenses with holding the dagger against Peter’s throat in favour of hooking his free arm around Peter’s shoulders before pulling him in for a kiss.

 There’s something watchful in Peter’s eyes when he draws back, but he slides his fingers down Harry’s arm until he reaches the knife.
 Harry lets go of it before Peter says anything, and watches Peter catch the falling blade with almost contemptuous ease before tossing the knife across the room.